Teofimo Lopez exudes charisma and power. He has added structure for his biggest fight yet.

 At stake will be Lopez’s International Boxing Federation title as well as Lomachenko’s World Boxing Association and World Boxing Organization championship belts.
 Lomachenko also is the World Boxing Council “franchise” champion, a special designation that does not come with a belt.

-Championship straps notwithstanding, a victory undoubtedly would boost Lopez’s profile considerably, given Lomachenko (14-1, 10 KOs) is ranked the No. 1 pound-for-pound fighter in the world by ESPN and second by Ring magazine behind Canelo Alvarez.
+Championship straps notwithstanding, a victory undoubtedly would boost Lopez’s profile considerably, given Lomachenko (14-1, 10 KOs) is ranked as the No. 1 pound-for-pound fighter in the world by ESPN and No. 2 by Ring magazine behind Canelo Alvarez.

-Following a pre-fight blueprint since turning professional four years ago, Lopez, 23, has unleashed a verbal assault on Lomachenko, 32, boldly predicting a knockout of the Ukrainian southpaw while calling the ESPN-televised bout personal.
+Following a pre-fight blueprint since he turned professional four years ago, Lopez, 23, has unleashed a verbal assault on Lomachenko, 32, boldly predicting a knockout of the Ukrainian southpaw while calling the ESPN-televised bout personal.

-Lopez has become somewhat of a viral sensation for his post-fight celebrations, which have included a dance from the wildly popular video game “Fortnite” and donning the jersey of Heisman Trophy winning quarterbacks, executing a backflip and striking the Heisman pose.
+Lopez has become somewhat of a viral sensation for his post-fight celebrations, which have included performing a dance from the wildly popular video game “Fortnite” and donning the jersey of Heisman Trophy winning quarterbacks, executing a backflip and striking the Heisman pose.

 In Lopez’s most recent fight, when he scored a second-round knockout of Richard Commey to win the IBF title Dec.
 14 at Madison Square Garden, he draped himself in a Joe Burrow jersey only hours after the LSU quarterback won the Heisman at the Downtown Athletic Club in Manhattan.